ubidots/ubidots-nodered/README.md

 Double click on the node to configure all the required fields.

-*  __Account type:__ Defaults to “Ubidots”, which is valid for both industrial and stem account type.
-If you have an educational account, choose “Ubidots for Education”
+*  __Account type:__ Defaults to “Ubidots”, which is valid for both Industrial and STEM account type.
+If you have a STEM account, choose “Ubidots for Education”

 *  __Name:__ The Label of the node in the Node-Red workspace.
 If empty, defaults to: "Ubidots in".
 This library uses an MQTT implementation, hence, it's neccesary to name this MQTT client.
 We recommend you to choose a non-easy-to-copy name, to prevent cases where the name crashes between different clients in the broker.